Duck-s/SensorLibrary/SensorsCompiled/README.txt

-The library doesent compile yet but each function should work if copy them over and define some pins.	//Might need #includes for some
+The library Compiles but only with IRremote.h V 3.00 not the 4.